RavenPl/MyLibrary-v3-BE/README.md

 # :star2: About the Project

-* a small variaton of to do list
+* a small variation of a todo list
 * it allows you to add your favourite books

 ## :space_invader: Tech Stack